ideasonpurpose/docker-wordpress-dev/README.md

 - [ ] We probably need to build a dockerfile around wp-cli.
 This would include the theme setting command as well as migrating the install-missing-plugin code from the old Vagrant projects.

 - [ ] How to get a MySQL shell?

+## Default ports:

+For a basic up, the raw WordPress host should be available at port 8001 The build tools proxyt should be available at port 8080 PHP MyAdmin should be available at port 8002

 <!-- --- -->